bibhistctxt/bibhistctxt.github.io/_posts/2023-01-01-black-obelisk-journey-from-nimrud-to-london.md

 It’s hard to imagine Layard reading that report and him not having a stroke.
 First the artefacts suffered intellectual property theft in Baghdad.
 Then they were stuck in Basrah for the best part of a year.
 Then they were robbed in Bombay.
 And now they’re at the bottom of the ocean!
 Poor Layard – unknown to him he was an early victim of Fake News.

-The final leg/Arrival in London
+# The final leg to London

 It now being midsummer after spending a couple of months under repairs in Trincomalee, the Jumna set off for London on July 1st 1848.63 It picked up the trade winds, sailed past Madagascar and around the Cape of Good Hope, arriving on August 20th on the tiny southern-Atlantic island of St Helena.64 Five days later, on August 25th, the Jumna sailed past Ascension Island65, an even smaller rock sticking out of the ocean than St Helena is.
 Six more weeks went by, and on October 3rd the Jumna lowered its anchor at Spithead just outside Portsmouth Harbour.66 Finally, 10 days later, on the 13th of October 184867 the HMS Jumna reached its final destination and sailed into Chatham Docks, east of London.68